 To continue hiding a test until a future date, turn this setting to Yes, but be sure to configure a Display After date and time under the Display Dates section.

 Checking this option will allow the student to take the test multiple times.
 Multiple attempts are recommended if an assessment is intended to be a low-stakes “knowledge check” or a self-assessment.
-For higher-stakes tests, this setting should be set to No.
+For higher-stakes tests, this setting should not be used.

 Do not use this setting.
 Force Completion has led to significant technical difficulties and unexpected interruptions to online exams.